Providence Art Galleries, Museums, Supplies & More

 Whether you are trying to find private lessons or group classes for kids, teens, or adults the best Providence art schools are:

-The Rhode Island School of Design (RISD) is a little college in a small state, yet it has a large international reputation.
+The Rhode Island School of Design (RISD) is a little college in a small state yet it has a large international reputation.
 RISD, pronounced RIZ-dee, was founded in 1877 and attracts the best art and design students from all across the country and the world.
-Approximately 2,400 undergraduate and graduate students pursue full-time degree programs in 19 studio majors in the visual arts, architecture, and design each year, sharing their creative energy.
+Approximately 2,400 undergraduate and graduate students pursue full-time degree programs in 19 studio majors in the visual arts, architecture, and design each year sharing their creative energy.

-The Steel Yard founders, Nick Bauta and Clay Rockefeller, bought the highly polluted and under-utilized Providence Steel and Iron (PSI) facility in 2001 and converted it as an industrial arts resource for the community.
+The Steel Yard founders Nick Bauta and Clay Rockefeller bought the highly polluted and under-utilized Providence Steel and Iron (PSI) facility in 2001 and converted it as an industrial arts resource for the community.
 It was founded in collaboration with a large group of local activists to address the relocation of small businesses and artists in the Olneyville and Valley neighborhoods.

-MoonStone Art Studio is an intimate studio environment that focuses on basic art instruction for all ages and levels, is family oriented, and hosts special artists, seminars, and birthday parties for all occasions.
+MoonStone Art Studio is an intimate studio environment that focuses on basic art instruction for all ages and levels, is family oriented, and hosts special artists seminars and birthday parties for all occasions.

 Studios For Rent Near You